 Lawrence* warned us not to trust the teller but to trust the tale.
 Yet all writers and famous inventors and great statesmen in fact, are apt to suffer the a=a state of being confused or conflated** with their works by those of smaller statute.

-It has been said that this maybe what Goethe called Dichtung und Wahrheit.*** and in view of this it is more than likely that the overbearing magnitude of Ron Hubbard's contribution to the world cannot be had by some without several buckets of salt.
+It has been said that this maybe what Goethe called Dichtung und Wahrheit.*** and in view of this it is more than likely that the overbearing magnitude of Ron Hubbard's contribution to the world cannot be accepted by some without several buckets of salt.

 Seeing as how the peccadilloes and eccentricities of great people are considered by some more important than their contributions to society, here are some famous literary figures and their idiosyncrasies which one can revel in.

 Robert Burns: His wife raised his illegitimate children as part of the family.

 Alexander Dumas: Had heaps of illegitimate children and only acknowledged three of them

 William Wordsworth had illegitimate children by Annette Vallon with whom he had an affair while he was in Paris just after the French Revolution.
 And Daniel Defoe had an illegitimate son by an oyster seller.

 Fairly innocuous it might appear.
 But the sensation gets better.
 Freidrich Nietzsche had a long term sexual relationship, with his sister and Lord Byron seduced his married half sister Augusta Leigh in 1813 resulting in a baby girl.